PrrsnCrVS4sr/Hotel-Sports-Equipment-Management-System/README.md

 The data from the api and its methods have been consumed inside the frontend by using the "requests" library in python.

 Inside the front end, the lender can lend items to any person, via their roll numbers, return the item back to stock and also see if the status of all the items.
+The front end is extremely barebones and has been designed using templates from the Bootstrap website